Swisscom Corporate Business

 The main challenge was the need to use one robotic tape library shared across many networks through a Fiber Channel link, while also taking care of the locking of the tape drives resources.
 Bacula Systems developed the feature Swisscom needed as a plugin: the SAN Shared Storage plugin.

-“The main factors that counted in our decision were the cost, because our previous solution was too expensive, and the fact that Bacula Enterprise Edition is open core was an important point for us”, said Yvan Broccard, Swisscom’s Application Engineer.
-“Its attractive features were of course important as well, and previous success with Bacula on other projects helped us to decide to choose Bacula Enterprise Edition.
-We migrated away from Symantec Netbackup; when choosing another backup solution, we did not consider any other software provider than Bacula Enterprise Edition because Bacula was the most attractive by far“, added Yvan.
+“The main factors that counted in our decision were the cost, because our previous solution was too expensive, and the fact that Bacula Enterprise is open core was an important point for us”, said Yvan Broccard, Swisscom’s Application Engineer.
+“Its attractive features were of course important as well, and previous success with Bacula on other projects helped us to decide to choose Bacula Enterprise.
+We migrated away from Symantec Netbackup; when choosing another backup solution, we did not consider any other software provider than Bacula Enterprise because Bacula was the most attractive by far“, added Yvan.